A. The fall of the King of Babylon.

 i.
 “No doubt the ‘envoys’ were Philistine diplomats sent to Jerusalem to encourage solidarity against the common Assyrian foe.
 As elsewhere, Isaiah’s message encouraged trust in God, not in alliances.”
 (Grogan)

 b.
-God’s answer is simple: The Lord has founded Zion.
-When judgment comes, what is founded on the Lord is made evident.
-The storm comes and beats against the house, and tests its foundation.
-When the Lord has founded something, it is evident to everyone in the midst of judgment.
+The LORD has founded Zion: This was God’s simple answer.
+When judgment comes, what is founded on the LORD is made evident.
+The storm comes and beats against the house and tests its foundation.
+When the LORD has founded something, it is evident to everyone in the midst of judgment.

 c.
-The second part of the answer is also simple: The poor of His people shall take refuge in it.
+The poor of His people shall take refuge in it: This was the second part of God’s answer.
 God’s place of security is not for the rich and self-sufficient.
 It is for the poor of His people.
 It is the poor in spirit who find refuge in God’s city.